Circle-1/Stock-X/README.md

-# CORD-X
+# Stock-X

-This repo is for a university project...
+This repo is for a university project which is based on ML

-//TBD
+// More details TBD